EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 Modern enterprises operate under multiple regulatory frameworks that AI-assisted development must respect:

-Enterprises must ensure that AI-assisted development aligns with key regulatory frameworks such as SOC 2 (access controls and change management), ISO 27001 (information security management), GDPR (data protection and privacy by design), SOX (financial reporting controls), HIPAA (healthcare data protection), and PCI DSS (payment card security).
+Enterprises must ensure that AI-assisted development aligns with key regulatory frameworks such as access controls and change management, information security management, data protection and privacy by design, financial reporting controls, healthcare data protection, and payment card security.
 This means organizations need to address questions like:

 Who approved and tested AI-generated code?
 How is sensitive data secured?
 Is personally identifiable information (PII) handled correctly?